aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * Resources that belong to your Organizations organization specified by the organization ID (`<my-org-id>`) in the policy statement.
 * Resources owned by AWS services.
 To permit access to AWS owned resources through the resource perimeter, two methods are used:
-    * Relevant service actions are listed in the NotAction element of the policy.
-Actions on resources that allow cross-account access are further restricted in other statements of the policy (`"Sid":"EnforceResourcePerimeterAWSResourcesS3"`).
+    * Relevant service actions are listed in the `NotAction` element of the policy.
+Actions on resources that allow cross-account access are further restricted in other statements of the policy (`"Sid":"EnforceResourcePerimeterAWSResourcesS3"`, `"EnforceResourcePerimeterAWSResourcesECR"`).
         * `ssm:Describe*`, `ssm:List*`, `ssm:Get*` - Required for [AWS Systems Manager](https://aws.amazon.com/systems-manager/) global parameters.* *Some AWS services publish information about common artifacts as Systems Manager public parameters.
 For example, Amazon EC2 publishes information about Amazon Machine Images (AMIs) as public parameters.
 AWS automation or custom applications may need to access Systems Manager public parameters to support their operations.
         * `iam:GetPolicy`, `iam:GetPolicyVersion`, `iam:ListEntitiesForPolicy`, `iam:ListPolicyVersions`, `iam:GenerateServiceLastAccessedDetails` - Required for AWS managed policies.
 AWS managed policies are owned by an AWS service account.
+        * `ecr:GetDownloadUrlForLayer`, `ecr:BatchGetImage` - Required for [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) add-ons.
     * `ec2:Owner` condition key:
         * Key value set to `amazon` - Required for your users and applications to be able to perform operations against public images that are owned by Amazon or a [verified partner](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html#verified-ami-provider) (for example, copying or launching instances using these images).
 * Trusted resources that belong to an account outside of your Organizations organization.
 To permit access to a resource owned by an external account through the resource perimeter, relevant service actions have to be listed in the `NotAction` element of this statement (`<action>`).
 These actions are further restricted in the `"Sid":"EnforceResourcePerimeterThirdPartyResources"`.